isomerpages/nlb-biblioasia/_jan-to-mar-2013/Life in Death: The Case of Keramats in Singapore.md

 [^11]: Chambert-Loir, Henri.
 (2002) “Saints and ancestors: The cult of Muslim saints in Java” in _[The Potent Dead: Ancestors, Saints and Heroes in Contemporary Indonesia](https://eservice.nlb.gov.sg/item_holding.aspx?bid=11147938)_, quoted in Goh (2011, p.
 154).

 [^12]: For a better understanding of Kusu Island, please refer to National Library Board.
-(2016, September 16). [_Kusu Island_](https://eresources.nlb.gov.sg/infopedia/articles/SIP_233_2005-01-20.html) &nbsp;written by Vernon, Cornelius-Takahama.
+(2016, September 16). [_Kusu Island_](https://eresources.nlb.gov.sg/infopedia/articles/SIP_233_2005-01-20.html) &nbsp;written by Vernon Cornelius-Takahama.
 Retrieved from Singapore Infopedia.

 [^13]: [Month-long Kusu pilgrimage begins next week](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/newpaper20121010-1.2.3.12.7).
 (2012, October 9). _The New Paper_, pp. 8–9.
 Retrieved from NewspaperSG.

 [^14]: _[The New Paper](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/newpaper20121010-1.2.3.12.7)_, 9 Oct 2012, pp. 8—9.

-[^15]: The terms makam and keramat, although not synonymous, are used interchangeably in colloquial context.
-For the purposes of this paper, we will retain the interchangeable nature of these terms as the site is regarded as both a makam (mausoleum) and a keramat by different groups under different contexts.
+[^15]: The terms <i>makam</i> and <i>keramat</i>, though not synonymous, are used interchangeably in a colloquial context.
+For the purposes of this paper, we will retain the interchangeable nature of these terms as the site is regarded as both a <i>makam</i> (mausoleum) and a <i>keramat</i> by different groups under different contexts.

-[^16]: For an in-depth history regarding Habib Noh and his shrine, please refer to: Muhammad Ghouse Khan Surattee (2008) _[The Grand Saint of Singapore: The Life of Habib Nuh bin Muhammad Al-Habshi.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13045642)_ Singapore: Masjid Al-‘Firdaus.
+[^16]: For an in-depth history regarding Habib Noh and his shrine, please refer to Muhammad Ghouse Khan Surattee.
+(2008) _[The Grand Saint of Singapore: The Life of Habib Nuh bin Muhammad Al-Habshi.](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13045642)_ Singapore: Masjid Al-Firdaus.

-[^17]: Please refer to Cheu (1996:11) ‘Table 1: Beliefs and Practices in Malay Keramat and Datuk Kong’ for a list of the different nuances and types of offering presented by the different cultural groups.
+[^17]: Please refer to Cheu (1996, p.
+11) "Table 1: Beliefs and Practices in Malay Keramat and Datuk Kong" for a list of the different nuances and types of offering presented by the different cultural groups.